EloiStree/2025_01_01_AsymmetricServerAPIntIID/README.md

 _A websocket server to share integer through a Raspberry PI_

-APInt tools are designed to facilitate the sharing of integers between computers, simplifying multiplayer interactions, IoT applications, and remote control.
+APInt tools are designed to facilitate the sharing of integers between computers:
-This one is a relay server with asymetrical authentification.
+- simplifying multiplayer with only integer,
+- IoT applications,
+- remote control,
+- QA testing ,
+- ...

 IID stands for Index, Integer, and Date:
 - **Index**: Identifies the user, player, computer, or application.